How to Keep Your House Clean With Dogs

 It shocks a lot of people to learn that we bathe Riggins at home.
 After all, he's a 120-pound hairy beast.
 And while I would love to outsource the job, it's expensive and I don't want to spend the time driving him to a groomer.

-Riggins is too big to bathe in any of our bathtubs, so we actually bathe him in our walk-in shower.
+Riggins is too big to bathe in any of our bathtubs, so we actually bathe him (and our puppy) in our walk-in shower.
 I bought this shower attachment about a year ago and it makes things so much easier!
 It's easy to install and use.
-The other thing that is super helpful in keeping Riggins content while I bathe him is a dog-licking mat that has suction cups to stick on the shower wall.
+The other thing that is super helpful in keeping both of our pups content while I bathe them is a dog-licking mat that has suction cups to stick on the shower wall.
 We load it up with peanut butter and it keeps him happy!

 Trim Your Dog's Nails

 Like zillions of dog owners, we have hardwood floors.
 Your dog's nails can do a number on hardwood floors if you aren't careful!
-We keep Riggins' nails not only trimmed but rounded so that they are easier on our floors by using this dremel on his nails.
-We started using it on him when he was a tiny pup, so he doesn't mind it anymore.
+We keep our dogs' nails not only trimmed but rounded so that they are easier on our floors by using this dremel on their nails.
+We started using it on both of our dogs when they were very young, so they really don't mind it at all.
 But please know your dog probably won't love it the first time you use it, lol!
 What we love about it is that it gives us the ability not just to trim his nails, but shape them.
 Our floors appreciate the extra effort.

 Phew!
 Those are all my best tips for how to keep your house clean with dogs in it!
 We had the most amazing Boxer for nearly 13 years before Riggins, so we have learned a ton about what works well.
 Did I forget anything?!
 Any tips you have for keeping a clean house with dogs that I missed?
 If so, I'd love to hear from you!